On power subgroups of mapping class groups: Power subgroups of the mapping class group

-The normal subgroups of symplectic groups over local rings were described by Klingenberg and Jehne, at least in the case when $D=p^m$, $p$ prime and $p\not\in\{2,3\}$.
+Now, the normal subgroups of symplectic groups over local rings were described by Klingenberg (see \cite{Kl}, Lemma 3.2) and Jehne (\cite{Je}), in the case when $D=p^m$, $p$ prime and $p\not\in\{2,3\}$.
 The most general statement can be found in (\cite{HO}, Thm.
 9.1.7, p.517) where one also considered $p\in\{2,3\}$ but $g\geq 3$.
-The above cited result is that under these conditions all normal subgroups of $Sp(2g,\Z/D\Z)$ (for $D=p^m$, in order that $\Z/D\Z$ be a local ring) are congruence subgroups, namely they contain some kernel subgroup $Sp(2g, \Z/D\Z)\to Sp(2g,(\Z/D\Z)/J)$, for some ideal $J$.
-The previous lemma tells us that the order of the element $C^D$ is the ring $\Z/D\Z$, if $m\geq 2$ when $p\in\{2,3\}$.
-Then Klingenberg's result from (\cite{Kl}, Lemma 3.2, see also \cite{Je}) shows that the normal subgroup generated by $C^D$ is all of $Sp(2g,\Z/D\Z)$. \end{proof}
+The above cited result is that under these conditions all normal subgroups of $Sp(2g,\Z/D\Z)$ (where $D=p^m$, such that $\Z/D\Z$ is a local ring) are {\em congruence} subgroups, namely they contain the kernel $Sp(2g, \Z/D\Z)[J]$ of the homomorphism $Sp(2g, \Z/D\Z)\to Sp(2g,(\Z/D\Z)/J)$, for some ideal $J$.
+This implies that there exists an ideal $J\subset \Z/D\Z$ for which $\ker L$ contains $Sp(2g, \Z/D\Z)[J]$.